-The Year 9 Launch elective is a continuation of our Secondary Launch program, aimed to support and strengthen Literacy and Numeracy skills.
-It is an opportunity for students to spend focused time in these areas, that impact all their learning.
+This Year 9 only elective is a targeted support program, aimed to build and strengthen Literacy and Numeracy skills.
+It is an opportunity for students to spend focused time developing skills which impact all areas of their learning.
+This subject integrates practical hands-on skills while also building Literacy and Numeracy, for example through cooking.
 Students may only select this elective if their semester one report reflects Well Below Standard or Approaching Standard for either English or Maths.